 How will they fare against each other?
 Read on and find out!

-V-MODA Crossfade LP²: Named the Headphone of the Year in 2012, these over-ear headphones are built like a tank.
+V-MODA Crossfade LP²: Named the Headphone of the Year in 2012, these over-ear headphones are built like a military tank.
 The trademark V-MODA military grade materials have been used in its construction.
 These over-ear headphones have a super bendable STEELFLEX headband, Kevlar-reinforced cables (two different lengths) and come with an exoskeleton formfitting case.
 It can withstand high and low temperatures, humidity, salt spray and UV exposure.

-The headphones also come with interchangeable shields that can be laser-engraved in whatever design you'd like so that each can is unique to its owner.
+The headphones also come with interchangeable shields that can be laser-engraved in whatever design you'd like so that each shield is unique to its owner.
 You can switch these out for regular shields whenever you'd like to.

 V-MODA - Crossfade LP²: In these headphones, the bass is pronounced and vibrant and the midrange is vivid.
 Like all other V-MODAs the cymbals are crystal clear and vocals are lifelike.
 They also have an immersive 3D soundstage and fairly impressive analog noise cancellation.
 The sound leakage is also minimal.